How to Chart for Clinical Quality Measures in PCC EHR

 Your practice may have one or more referrals related to depression.
 For example, you may have referrals for an initial psychiatric evaluation or a specific depression referral.
 Click “Add” to create a new order, or double-click on an existing order to make changes.

 Your practice may have other referrals that may follow a positive depression screening.
 Add new orders, or double-click on an existing order to make changes.
+The following table contains generic SNOMED codes that you can link to your follow-up on depression screening orders.

 After you make changes to the various orders your practice uses, you can add them to chart note protocols to make them easier to order.
 Your clinicians will then see the “Depression Screening” order, for example, on every chart note.